Macron government denies ethical misstep by minister

-PARIS (Reuters) - A morality campaign by France's new government took a knock on Wednesday when media disclosed that one minister had rented business offices from his female partner, though the government defended him and said there was no cause for resignation.
+PARIS, May 24 (Reuters) - A morality campaign by France's new government took a knock on Wednesday when media disclosed that a minister had rented business offices from his female partner, though the government defended him and said there was no cause for resignation.

 Richard Ferrand, a close ally of President Emmanuel Macron, was reported by the satirical weekly Le Canard enchaine to have rented office space from his partner from 2011 for health insurance companies he headed.
 Ferrand denies any wrongdoing.